AbdelrahmanSaidd/Video-Conference-Voice-Recognition/English-NER/README.md

 # English Automatic Speech Recognition and Named Entity Recognition System.

-The system Recognises Arabic Speech and uses the recognised speech to detect Named entities:
+The system Recognises English Speech and uses the recognised speech to detect Named entities:
 ## Running the code
 First install the required libraries